grammatek/GreynirCorrect/README.rst

 GreynirCorrect: Spelling and grammar correction for Icelandic
 ==============================================================
 ********
-NOTE: the adaptions made for the use of GreynirCorrect in Language Technology are implemented on branch ``tts_frontend``
+NOTE: the adaptations made for the use of GreynirCorrect in Language Technology are implemented on branch ``tts_frontend``
 ********

 .. _overview: